|

 When a child becomes two years of age, he goes in Mrs. Newton's department.

-a godly lady and godly women who help your child.
+He sits at the feet ofa godly lady and godly women who help your child.
 When a child becomes three

 years of age and